mjpatter88/fundamentals/README.md

 Building a Modern Computer from the Fundamentals

-01-logic_gates
+01 - logic gates
 ==============
-`ghdl` is used as the hardware simulator
+`ghdl` is used as the hardware simulator.

-`gtkwave` is used to view the waveform output of simulations
+`gtkwave` is used to view the waveform output of simulations.

 http://ghdl.readthedocs.io/en/latest/Starting_with_GHDL.html#the-hello-world-program